 When the bell is rung at 8.55am and at the end of playtime and lunchtime, Key Stage One pupils will line up outside their classrooms and Key Stage Two pupils will line up in the Junior playground.
 Key Stage One teachers should be at their classroom outside doors just before 8.55am and just before the end of playtime and lunchtime to greet their pupils and help them line up.
-Key Stage Two class teachers should be in the playground just before 8.55am and just before the end of playtime and the playground just before 8.55am and just before the end of playtime and the before so that they can supervise their pupils lining up and walk them into the school building.
+Key Stage Two class teachers should be in the playground just before 8.55am and just before the end of playtime and the end of lunchtime so that they can supervise their pupils lining up and walk them into the school building.
 When walking into the school building, they should walk in single file, quietly and on the left of the corridor (see moving around the school, above).